ZofiaQlt/geocoding_r_tableau/README.md

 <br>
 <br>

-And from Nominatim API (a search engine for OpenStreetMap data):
+The geolocation coordinates were exctracted with the help of the Nominatim API (a search engine for OpenStreetMap data):
 <br>
 https://nominatim.openstreetmap.org/search?q=
 <br>